 Yes, there is a special meaning for choosing white and green colors for the flag of Saudi Arabia as they were the favorite colors of the messenger of Allah, Prophet Muhammad S.A.W.

 Why is there a sword on the Saudi flag?

-4-The sword designed on the flag is a symbol of the House of Saud which is the founding empire of the country.
+The sword on the flag of Saudi Arabia also has a special meaning.
+The sword designed on the Saudi flag is a symbol of the House of Saud which is the founding empire of the country.
 The swords also depict the strength and power of Saudi Arabia.

 The flag of Saudi Arabia was printed by a private company on the footballs for commercial selling as Saudi Arabia was one of the teams which qualified for the 2018 FIFA world cup.

 However, after the public backlash, the company discontinued the production of these footballs.